Jitendarkumara/TestingPurposecode/README.md

-Need to TAG name from electrical team for GP1 after discussion with operation team.
-Kindly find attached file
+Need to get the TAG name from the Electrical team for GP1 after discussion with the Operations team.
+Kindly find the attached file.